RIL mcap decreases by Rs 74,000 crore; SBI, TCS, Infosys biggest gainers - www.lokmattimes.com

 New Delhi, Nov 10 The Indian stock market witnessed a weak trend in the last week due to heavy selling in the largecaps.

-In the last week, the combined market cap of six of the top 10 most valued companies eroded by Rs 1.55 lakh.
+In the last week, the combined market cap of six of the top 10 most valued companies eroded by Rs 1.55 lakh crore.

 In the top 10, Reliance Industries (RIL), Bharti Airtel, ICICI Bank, ITC, Hindustan Unilever, and Life Insurance Corporation of India (LIC) were losers.
 Tata Consultancy Services (TCS), HDFC Bank, Infosys, and State Bank of India (SBI) were gainers.